Ajrarn/Natao/app/languages/helpMarkdown-en.md

 |it's strange|
 |d|

-Here again, note that although the table appears correctly in the Viewer panel, in the Editor, the text looks nothing like a table.
+Here again, note that, although the table appears correctly in the Viewer panel, in the Editor, the text looks nothing like a table.
 In other words:

 - No matter how many minus signs you include within the pipe signs, the table headline still appears correctly.
 - No matter how many blank spaces you include, the table's appearance in the Viewer panel remains unchanged.